PerseusDL/perseusld/CODE_REVIEW.md

 ## Indentation
 I use tabs for indentation.
 I know for some people that's heresy and they prefer just spaces.

+    BMA: I prefer 4 spaces -- tried to be consistent but maybe some tabs slipped in there.
+Sorry.

 Whatever your preference is it's good to stick to one method.
 You can't guarantee how another person sets up there text editor.
 Some people set tabs to be equivalent to 4 spaces, 6 spaces and I've known sickos who do 2 spaces.